kennethleungty/Alcohol-Image-Classifier-fastai/README.md

 ## Methods
-Details of the steps from data curation to the actual classification are documented in the Jupyter notebook, so please feel free to have a look
+Details of the steps from data curation to the actual classification are documented in the Jupyter notebook, so please feel free to have a look by clicking the link below: https://nbviewer.jupyter.org/github/kennethleungty/Alcohol-Image-Classifier-fastai/blob/main/Alcohol_Image_Classifier_Notebook.ipynb

 ## Further Steps
 - Deployment as a web app (still in progress)